ava-labs/avalanche-starter-kit/contracts/interchain-messaging/send-recive-unidirectional-game-result/DEPLOYMENT_GUIDE_AVACLOUD.md

 ```

 ## 6. Execute the Receiving Smart Contract and Validate
-To verify that the `WinnerContract` has correctly received the winner's address:
+To verify that the `ReceiverWinner` has correctly received the winner's address:

 ```bash
 cast call --rpc-url <L1_A_RPC_URL> $RECEIVER "viewWinner()(address)"